School Absence Line: 01245 504504

 Leave of absence may only be granted by the Executive Headteacher or Attendance Officer.
 Leave of absence may only be granted where an advanced application has been made by the parent with whom the pupil normally resides, and the school considers that there are exceptional circumstances relating to the application.

-If the absence is not authorised and the holiday is taken, the case will be referred to the Missing Education and Child Employment Service who may issue a Penalty Notice for £120 (or £60 if paid within 21 days) to each parent for each child taken out of school.
+If the absence is not authorised and the holiday is taken, the case will be referred to the Local Authority who may issue a Penalty Notice for £120 (or £60 if paid within 21 days) to each parent for each child taken out of school.

 You can read more about penalties for truancy and exclusion in this document from Essex Schools.